Can You Give Your Child Up to the State?

 If you are thinking about giving a child up to the state, it’s important to recognize where your feelings are coming from.
 Are you simply overwhelmed at this point in your child’s life?
 Or are these concerns you’re having a symptom of a bigger issue?

-It’s normal for parents to worry that they are not doing the best by their children, and feelings of “not wanting” your children are actually more common than you think.
-We encourage that all parents in this situation seek out counseling, therapy and other local resources before making any life-changing decisions for them and their children.
+It’s normal for parents to worry that they are not doing the best for their children, and feelings of “not wanting” your children are actually more common than you think.
+We encourage that all parents in this situation seek out counseling, therapy and other local resources before making any life-changing decisions for themselves and their children.

 If you have consulted all of your resources and decided that parenting is not in the best interest of you or your child, you probably want to know about the options available to you.
 You may have a few questions, like: